DaApppooo/AACpp/README.md

 > [!TIP]
-> To install the last release of clay and compile nativefiledialog for your system you can simply run `deps.sh` if on linux or `deps.cmd` if on windows.
+> To install the last release of clay and compile nativefiledialog for your system you can simply run `make clean && make deps`.

 To run the program without simply unziping a release, you'll need: